 IMPORTANT: When the selector switch is in the '0' (Off) position the electrical supply to the boiler is isolated.
-The boiler will not operate and the integral timer (if fitted) will require resetting once the selector switch is turned to either the DHW or CH position.
+The boiler will not operate and the integral timer (if fitted) will require resetting once the selector switch is set to either Position (i) or Position (ii).